Nomad (video game): Disney association

-Game play
+Gameplay

-All game play takes place with the player's ship in orbit around one of approximately 270 planets that are available to visit across the galaxy.
+All gameplay takes place with the player's ship in orbit around one of approximately 270 planets that are available to visit across the galaxy.
 Activities include general ship functions (engineering upgrades, repairs, navigation, and scanning), conversation with aliens, and combat.
 Most commands are issued through a menu system with keyboard shortcuts.

-When in conversation with an alien, the player may ask questions and receive responses about any planet, item, race, or individual that they've previously encountered.
+When in conversation with an alien, the player may ask questions and receive responses about any planet, item, race, or individual that they have previously encountered.
 Different alien races will have different information available about certain topics.
 The player's choice of conversation topics influences the disposition of individual aliens, and other game actions influence the friendliness or animosity between alien races.

 Conversation can also lead to trade, with many of the game's items providing some value as ship upgrades, navigational data stores, or historic artifacts that carry important plot information.
 The player may acquire resources from the surface of planets through the use of labor-bots, which are robotic probes specialized in mining, gas harvesting, agriculture, archaeology, or spycraft.
 These bots – and various enhancements that increase their efficiency on the surface – are available through trade with aliens.

 The ship's main functions (e.g. navigation and scanning) can be improved through the acquisition of upgraded components.
 For example, upgrading the engine booster will reduce travel time between star systems.
 Upgraded missile loaders will reduce the time required for weapons lock during a combat sequence.

-An in-game posting of missions by the Alliance gives a path that the player may follow to advance the plot and earn rewards in the form of tradable items.
+An in-game posting of missions by the Alliance gives a path the player may follow to advance the plot and earn rewards in the form of tradable items.